All Categories Lead Module (CRM) Widgets - Lead Module

 4. Won Deals (12 Months)

-Objective: This widget displays a graph illustrating the number of deals you've successfully closed, allowing you to make comparisons over a 12-month period.
+Objective: This widget displays a graph illustrating the number of deals you have successfully closed, allowing you to make comparisons over a 12-month period.

 Each successful deal you close will be recorded on this bar graph, enabling you to analyze your achievements in greater detail.